How to Get Donations From These Five Types of Donors

 Example message to a community crusader:

 I recently started a fundraiser to help clean up [local place].
 As I’m sure you’ve seen, the piles of trash are both unattractive and damaging to our local habitat.
 A donation of any amount will help us restore the beauty to our community.
 I welcome any help or advice you can offer.
 Here’s the link: [insert link].”

 5. Big fish

 In fundraising, big fish are foundations, corporations, and local businesses—donors that can give more money than individuals.
-The key to approaching big fish is to show, first, how your cause lines up with their mission (this can be their central mission or their philanthropic mission) and, second, that supporting your cause will give them a halo in the community.
+The key to approaching big fish is to show, first, how your cause or nonprofit organization lines up with their mission (this can be their central mission or their philanthropic mission) and, second, that supporting your cause will give them a halo in the community.
 In certain cases, be prepared to offer naming rights and other perks to create a win-win for your cause and the donor.

 Example message to a big fish: